Adult ADHD & Autism Evaluations

 At the follow-up session, your provider will discuss their findings and provide a copy of the assessment for you to review and approve.

-This assessment is offered self-pay only.
+This assessment is offered self-pay only- insurance NOT accepted for this service.

 Insurance & Payment